Updated on 5.5.2019.

 Fast forward three-plus years and Chris is back home in America and has a new American wife.
 Kim is living on the streets in Saigon, where, unbeknownst to Chris, she has given birth to his son, Tam.
 It’s all she can do to stay alive and care for their child.
 With little to hope for, she dreams of seeing Chris again and giving her son the chance for a good life in America.

-Several large themes fuel Miss Saigon.
+Several themes fuel Miss Saigon.
 One is the way unique cultures understand, or more often, don’t understand each other.
-Such as when Chris marries Kim in a Vietnamese wedding ceremony, but he appears to have little understanding of exactly what has happened.
+It’s generally accepted that the Americans did not understand the Vietnamese people on either side of the conflict, nor did they try to.
+This is illustrated when Chris marries Kim in a Vietnamese wedding ceremony, but he appears to have little understanding of exactly what has happened.
 It has repercussions.
-There are both personal and political takeaways here.

 Consider these two lines by Kim that bookend the story: